WoodchuckXL/morpho-cli/README.md

 | `--no-color` | Disable syntax highlighting |
 | `-w`, `--workers <n>` | Set number of worker threads |

-If no file is specified, morpho enters interactive REPL mode.
+If no file is specified, morpho enters interactive mode.
 If stdin is piped or redirected, morpho reads and executes from stdin.
-Any options after the file name are passed to the morpho program.
+Any options after the file name are passed to the morpho program and are available from the `System` class:

+    var args = System.arguments()

 ## Manual install from source